Dr. William Boykin, Jr., MD

-Sandra Cassese, MSN, RN, CNS
+Sandra Cassese, MSN, RN, CNS, Secretary

 Sandra "Sandi" Cassese has been volunteering with the American Cancer Society for more than 25 years.
 She has been a speaker at Making Strides Against Breast Cancer events and breakfasts, and has served as a trainer for the Triple Touch and Reach to Recovery programs.
 She is the immediate past New York State Lead Ambassador, previously participated in Celebration on The Hill events, and is an active supporter of Making Strides Against Breast Cancer events having achieved the designation of Making Strides Pacesetter four times.
 Ms. Cassese is a 2009 recipient of the National St. George Award and 2011 recipient of The Capitol Dome Award.
-She is currently serving as chair of the board development committee of the American Cancer Society, Eastern Division Board of Advisors and is a member of the Board of Advisors of the Eastern Division and Board of Directors of the American Cancer Society Cancer Action Network where she currently serves as the Chair of the Income Development Committee.
+She is currently serving as chair of the board development committee of the American Cancer Society, Eastern Division Board of Advisors and is a member of the Board of Advisors of the Eastern Division and Board of Directors of the American Cancer Society Cancer Action Network where she currently serves as President Elect and Chair of the Income Development Committee.
 Ms. Cassese also serves as a National Ambassador as well as an Online Ambassador for ACS CAN.

 In addition to her service to ACS and ACS CAN, in 2008 Ms. Cassese was recognized by the Dutchess County Regional Chamber of Commerce when she was named an Athena Award Honoree in recognition of excellence in her profession, commitment to her community, and support of other women's leadership goals.
 In 2012, she was honored by The American Cancer Society's Hudson Valley Region in appreciation for her leadership and dedication to helping create a world with more birthdays through volunteerism.
 She was also honored by Hospice, Inc. for her dedication to Hospice and to the Mid-Hudson Valley Community.